earthly/website/blog/_posts/2023-10-24-create-python-package.md

  mergeslow took 2.71025900331295 seconds
 ~~~

-Of course, I put this all as a target in in the Earthfile for ease of testing:
+Of course, I put this all in my Earthfile as well, for ease of testing:

 ~~~{.dockerfile caption="Earthfile"}
 test-pypi-install: